mcsammon/mcsammon.github.io/_posts/2016-07-24-inequality_1.markdown

 # Wealth Inequality

 People like Tim Cook don't just earn a lot of money, they also accumulate substantial wealth.
-For this type of analysis, I can only get very aggregated data (Source: <a href="http://www.census.gov/people/wealth/data/disttables.html">census</a>).
+For this type of analysis, I can only get very aggregated data (source: <a href="http://www.census.gov/people/wealth/data/disttables.html">census</a>).
 The wealth distribution is broken into 5 groups (Q1 being the lowest, and Q5 being the highest).
 Below, I plot the evolution of median net worth by group:

 ![MedianNetWorth](/Post_Images/7_24_2016/MedianNetWorth.PNG)